ivanovx/BlogSystem/README.md

 * Blog system by [Nikolay Kostov](https://github.com/NikolayIT/BlogSystem)
 * Blog System by [Vladislav Karamfilov](https://github.com/vladislav-karamfilov/Bloggable)

-This project is made just to play with these frameworks. :smiley:
+This project is made just to play with these frameworks. :smiley: and I used for runnig (http://csyntax.net/)[csyntax.net]